 If you are under 18 years of age, please contact childline for support on 1800 66 66 66.

 Support Line volunteers receive initial and on-going training from Aware.
 They can help you to identify helpful options and actions which are available to you at the time of the call.

-Your emails are confidential within normal limits.
+Your calls are confidential within normal limits.
 The Support Line can be quite busy at times, so if you’re trying to get through, please bear with us.